justsaline/PacMan-Game/README.md

 # Pac-Man Java Game 🟡👻

-A classic Pac-Man-style game written in Java using Swing.
+A classic Pac-Man clone written in Java using Swing.
-You can move Pac-Man using arrow keys, avoid ghosts, eat dots, and enjoy a simple menu and game over screen.
+Control Pac-Man with the arrow keys, avoid ghosts, eat dots, and navigate a clean menu and game over screen.

+---

 ## 🎮 Features